Chenkai Yu

 • Game Theory and Mechanism Design

-• Online Optimization
+• Learning and Optimization

 Education

-• PhD in Decision, Risk, and Operations, 2026
+• PhD in Decision, Risk, and Operations

-• BEng in Computer Science, 2021
+• BEng in Computer Science

-Recent Publications
+Recent Publications and Working Papers

 (2022).
 Competitive Control with Delayed Imperfect Information.
-ACC 2022.
+2022 American Control Conference (ACC).